-Real property taxes are levied annually by the Board of Education no later than October 1, and become a lien on December 1.
-Taxes are collected by the Town of Southampton during the period December 1, 2018 to June 1, 2019.
+Real property taxes are levied annually by the Board of Education no later than October 1st, and become a lien on December 1st.
+Taxes are collected by the Town of Huntington and remitted to the District from December to June.